 The MIT-NRL also maintains a successful public outreach program.
 The educational and outreach activities include:

-Outreach to the educational community as well as the general public that encourages understanding of nuclear energy and its applications by providing tours and lectures.
+Outreach to the educational community that encourages understanding of nuclear energy and its applications.

 Assistance to students with science fair projects.